Seamonsters-2605/Seamonsters-2605.github.io/docs/seamonsters-generators/index.md

 The seamonsters library has a class called `GeneratorBot`.
 It is modelled after `IterativeRobot`, but instead of having, for example, `teleopInit` and `teleopPeriodic` functions, it has a `teleop` *generator*.
 This generator completes an iteration 50 times per second, locked to the Driver Station update interval (just like `teleopPeriodic`).
 This means that the `yield` command is equivalent to saying "pause for 1/50th of a second."

+Like Commands, this is a way to avoid using state variables to make complex sequences.
+Generators have some implicit state in that they save their location and variable values when they yield.

 ## Comparing commands to generators

 Commands in RobotPy take the form of classes, which look like this: